 Scar tissue begins to replace healthy heart tissue.
 When there is damage or death to the heart muscle due to a lack of oxygen and nutrients, a heart attack can result.

-According to the American Heart Association (AHA), someone in the United States has a heart attack every 40 seconds.
+According to the American Heart Association (AHA), someone in the United States has a heart attack

 A stroke occurs when low blood supply to the brain stops the brain tissue from receiving oxygen and other essential nutrients.

 It can happen when a blood vessel that carries oxygen and nutrients to the brain: